Skip to content

 Variables

 Variables provide a number of capabilities when writing Jikken tests.
-They allow you to embed values from the environment, configuration files, and data files.
-They let you hard-code values, generate values based on criteria, or even extract values from JSON responses which can then be injected into future tests or stages.
+They can hold literal values, values parsed from data files, and generated values based on criteria you specify.
+They allow you to embed fields from the environment or from Jikken configuration files.
+You can even extract variables from response bodies which can then be injected into future tests or stages.

 URLs

-You can use variables to embed partial URLs in your tests.
-This is a common technique for leveraging the same test across different environments, or crawling URLs returned from one stage or test into another.
+You can use variables to embed full or partial URLs in your tests.
+This is a common technique for leveraging the same test across different environments, or crawling URLs returned from one stage or test in another.

 request: